cognitivepsychology/learn-tutorials/Contributing.md

 ### Case B: Update meta information of an existing page

-That is, a page's title (seen in browsers' window header), meta description and breadcrumb title (and maybe more fields in the future).
+That is (currently), the page's title (seen also in browsers' window header), meta description, breadcrumb title (and maybe more fields in the future) and banner image.

 #### B-0.
 Find corresponding `config.json` JSON file